-Siena in 3 Days for Families - Piazza del Campo
+Siena in 3 Days - Piazza del Campo

 A gentle, stroller-friendly 3-day itinerary for families visiting Siena in May (spring).
 Short walks, kid-friendly museums and parks, snack and nap buffers, and easy transfers.
 Recommended ages noted where relevant.